 Adding a bar to your outdoor kitchen or backyard gathering spot should be as practical as it is fun.
-We have some tips on how to maximize your space and your budget while you plan the perfect outdoor kitchen bar.
+We have some tips on how to maximize your space and your budget by implementing some great outdoor kitchen bar ideas.

 Think about the amount of space and the location where you want to add a bar.
 If you have a small space like a patio and want your addition to be flexible, something like a bar cart on casters and wheels might be perfect.
 This will require no plumbing and little maintenance.

 Converting an outdoor kitchen island into a bar is another great option for small spaces or existing outdoor kitchens.
 Increase the height and overhang of the counter on the backside of the island to create a new seating and serving area.
 The bar at your corner pub is typically 42" from the floor and stool seat height averages 30" so be sure to measure accordingly.

 If you have a ceiling or overhang where your bar will be, add pendant or track lighting above.
 Make the bar a focal point by adding soft lighting under the bar, as well.
 No matter what your current layout is, making the bar the central location in your outdoor entertaining space is a good idea.

 There are several items you'll definitely want to have if you're looking for the full outdoor wet bar experience.
 A typical bar includes a sink, beverage and glassware storage, and possibly a drink chiller and ice storage.
 There are several options when it comes to balancing these components for your specific needs.